 “If you meet any of these three definitions, then you would be a seasonal employer, and your employees would be deemed seasonal employees,” Link said.

-The other definitions of seasonal workers are those employed by a nonprofit organization or a government entity from Oct.
-1 to April 30, and employees of a government entity employed in a recreational program between May 1 and Sept.
+The other definitions of seasonal workers are those employed by a nonprofit organization or a government entity only employed between May 1 and Sept.
+30 and employees of a government entity employed in a recreational program or service between May 1 and Sept.
 30.

 “There’s also a slightly longer phase-in for small employers,” she said.